 As its name implies, much of Glacier Bay National Park is water.
 Most of the land within the park is mountainous, covered with dense rain forest or alder thickets, and without roads or trails.
 While a few hardy travelers hike, raft, or climb the mountains, the vast majority of visitors travel by salt water.
 Glacier Bay is a natural waterway from Alaska's Inside Passage to the tidewater glaciers that are the park's main attraction.
 Its numerous branches, inlets, lagoons, islands, and passages offer virtually limitless opportunities for exploration.

-Glacier Bay is a fabulous place to explore with your boat.
-Sailboats, yachts, cabin cruisers, and skiffs have wild expanses and sheltered coves to explore and enjoy.
-To plan a visit by boat, please see our detailed boater information.
+detailed boater information.
 If you want to travel by water under your own power, see kayaking in Glacier Bay.